ThibaultJanBeyer/cheatsheets/theory/identifying-security-vulnerabilities.md

 ### Stored procedures

 - Query that is created and stored in the database, when it needs to run it's just called by the application
-- Make sure to only use static queries (with parameters)
+- Make sure to only use static queries (with parameters, similar to prepared statements)

 ### Query whitelisting